-The post HAPPY AYYAM-I-HA!
-Our Biggest Physical Media Sale Ever! first appeared on 9 Star Media.
+The post Our Biggest Ayyam-i-Ha Sale Ever! first appeared on 9 Star Media.

 ]]>

 Ayyam-i-Ha is finally approaching!
-But with a pandemic still raging in so many countries and travel slowed or completely halted for so many, this Ayyam-i-Ha is sure to look a lot different for so many families.
+But with a pandemic still raging in so many countries and travel slowed or completely halted for so many, this Ayyam-i-Ha is sure to look a lot different than any other Ayyam-i-Ha we have experienced before.

-To bring a little more warmth the holiday this year, we are launching our largest sale of physical media ever on 9 Star Media.
+To bring a little more warmth to this holiday we are launching are largest sale of physical media ever on 9 Star Media.

 We are offering 30% off all CD’s, DVD’s Blu-Rays, and Audio Book CD Sets.